imagineai/create-django-app/README.md

 - Our one-line command allows your to get started with your Django app immediately, without worrying about installing dependencies - we take care of those, so you can focusing on writing business logic.

-- Our default settings when we create your django app are as follows:
+- Our default settings when we create your Django app are as follows:
   - Server:                 dev
   - Package manager:        pipenv
   - Django models layout:   single-file